trustgraph-ai/trustgraph/docs/apis/api-graph-embeddings.md

 ### Response

-The request contains the following fields:
+The response contains the following fields:
 - `entities`: An array of graph entities.
 The entity type is described here:

 TrustGraph uses the same schema for knowledge graph elements: